xjin1020/Multiversion-search/README.txt

 phase2/search_doc/main.cpp from main_scoring.cpp other than
 main_intersection.cpp
-    (3) How to generate option A, B, C time in the paper: batch_optionTest*: calculate outTestA, outTestC and then use googledoc_optionTest.py to generate ft file which can be used to show on google_doc and used for choose_parameter.py to get OptionD result.
+    (3) How to generate option A, B, C time in the paper: batch_optionTest*: calculate outTestA, outTestC and then use googledoc_optionTest.py to generate ft file which can be used to show on google_doc and used for choose_parameter.py to get OptionD result which choose best A or C for each term instead of each cluster.
 How to run: (a)make sure phase2/search_doc/main.cpp comes from main_options.cpp (use diff to make sure they are the same)and (b) modify the flag which labels to run optionA or optionB in phase2/search_doc/optionTest.cpp to the corresponding options(A or C) and need to be run twice(first run is warm up).
     outTestA_f_avg saves the results of batch_optionTest for option A outTestC_f_avg saves the results of batch_optionTest for option C

+    (4) choose option D by cluster:
+    run "batch_optionTestCluster.py" to get results like outTestClusterA and outTestClusterC.
+    Then use choose_parameterCluster.cpp to generate best optionD which choose best A or C for each cluster.

-    (4) batch_phase1.py: calculate phase1 time; batch_phase1_sigir.py:
+    (5) batch_phase1.py: calculate phase1 time; batch_phase1_sigir.py:
     calculate sigir phase1 time.

 Format of outTestClusterA(C):